Originally posted: 6/3/2020

-Jesus is explaining that the "traditions of the elders" have switched the focus away from the actual problem and provided an unnecessary solution.
-Righteousness isn’t about obeying a bunch of hedge laws; what makes us righteous or “clean” is our obedience— in thought, word, and deed—to God's written word.
+Jesus explains that the "traditions of the elders" (hedge laws) have switched the focus away from the actual problem and provided an unnecessary solution.
+God’s standard of righteousness isn’t about obeying a bunch of hedge laws.
+What makes us righteous or “clean” is our obedience— in thought, word, and deed—to God's written word.
 To God's actual laws.

 God's Law vs. Legalism

-Legalism is not the law.
-Legalism, or insistence on strict adherence to a set of rules, is what happens when Christians vault our preferred hedge laws over God's law.
-It’s when we create our own holiness codes and then expect people to follow them.
+Legalism is the insistence on strict adherence to a set of rules that are not found in God’s word, either explicitly or by principle.
+Legalism is what happens when Christians vault our preferred hedge laws over God's law.
+It’s what happens when we create our own holiness codes and then expect people to follow them.
 We may apply public pressure, and even shaming, in order to make everyone conform to our man-made standard of what we think holiness should look like.

-Now, legalism can be based on God’s law, but it has a way of veering into a weird world of complicated regulations in terms of how the law is lived out.
+Legalism can also sometimes be based on a legitimate principle of God’s law, but then it starts veering into a weird world of complicated regulations in terms of how the law is lived out.
 For example, tithing was a law under Moses.
 God's people were to give a tenth of their income and harvest back to the Lord.
-But this law became highly complex, and somewhat peculiar, in the way the Pharisees lived it out——to the point that they were tithing on spices.
-And they ended up neglecting other laws, even more important laws, such as justice, mercy and faithfulness.
+But this law became highly complex, and somewhat peculiar, in the way the Pharisees lived it out—to the point that they were tithing on spices.
+And they ended up with more important laws such as justice, mercy and faithfulness.